 The appeal levels and timeframes noted above may vary, depending on the plan you have.

 In most instances, the member, treating provider, facility providing the service, or authorized representative can request an appeal.
 Who can request an appeal can vary based on the type of plan you have.
-The mailing address to submit a review request is:Active Health Management
+The mailing address and fax number to submit a review request is:Active Health Management

 PO Box 221138